Attention: Spotlight

+Zoom-lens

+The model and was first introduced in 1986.
+This model inherits all properties of the spotlight model (i.e., the focus, the fringe, and the margin), but it has the added property of changing in size.
+This size-change mechanism was inspired by the zoom lens one might find on a camera, and any change in size can be described by a trade-off in the efficiency of processing.
+The zoom-lens of attention can be described in terms of an inverse trade-off between the size of focus and the efficiency of processing: because attention resources are assumed to be fixed, then it follows that the larger the focus is, the slower processing will be of that region of the visual scene, since this fixed resource will be distributed over a larger area.
+It is thought that the focus of attention can subtend a minimum of 1° of visual angle, however the maximum size has not yet been determined.

+Theories

+Many theories have tried to explain attention.

+Feature integration

+Attentional engagement

+The attentional engagement theory posits that "there is an initial pre-attentive parallel phase of perceptual segmentation and analysis that encompasses all of the visual items present in a scene.
+At this phase, descriptions of the objects in a visual scene are generated into structural units; the outcome of this parallel phase is a multiple-spatial-scale structured representation.
+Selective attention intervenes after this stage to select information that will be entered into visual short-term memory."

 Cultural variation

 Children appear to develop patterns of attention related to the cultural practices of their families, communities, and the institutions in which they participate.

 In 1955, Jules Henry suggested that there are societal differences in sensitivity to signals from many ongoing sources that call for the awareness of several levels of attention simultaneously.
 He tied his speculation to ethnographic observations of communities in which children are involved in a complex social community with multiple relationships.

 Many Indigenous children in the Americas predominantly learn by observing and pitching in.
 There are several studies to support that the use of keen attention towards learning is much more common in Indigenous Communities of North and Central America than in a middle-class European-American setting.
-This is a direct result of the Learning by Observing and Pitching In model.
+This is a direct result of the observational learning model.

-Keen attention is both a requirement and result of learning by observing and pitching-in.
-Incorporating the children in the community gives them the opportunity to keenly observe and contribute to activities that were not directed towards them.
-It can be seen from different Indigenous communities and cultures, such as the Mayans of San Pedro, that children can simultaneously attend to multiple events.
-Most Maya children have learned to pay attention to several events at once in order to make useful observations.

-One example is simultaneous attention which involves uninterrupted attention to several activities occurring at the same time.
-Another cultural practice that may relate to simultaneous attention strategies is coordination within a group.
-San Pedro toddlers and caregivers frequently coordinated their activities with other members of a group in multiway engagements rather than in a dyadic fashion.
-Research concludes that children with close ties to Indigenous American roots have a high tendency to be especially keen observers.

-This learning by observing and pitching-in model requires active levels of attention management.
-The child is present while caretakers engage in daily activities and responsibilities such as: weaving, farming, and other skills necessary for survival.
-Being present allows the child to focus their attention on the actions being performed by their parents, elders, and/or older siblings.
-In order to learn in this way, keen attention and focus is required.
-Eventually the child is expected to be able to perform these skills themselves.